Post

 That’s the whole rule.
 Everything in this post is what it takes to make that rule cheap to follow.

 A typed Protocol interface is the cheapest possible insurance policy against that.
-Cheaper than picking a “right” provider; cheaper than building a DI framework; cheaper than a config-loading library.
+Cheaper than picking a “right” provider, cheaper than building a DI framework, cheaper than a config-loading library.
 Roughly 30 lines of Python, most of which is the docstring.
 We’ll see exactly how cheap as we walk through the file.

 What “Provider Abstraction” Actually Means

 Plain-English aside.
 The phrase “provider abstraction” sounds bigger than it is.
 It just means: the calling code doesn’t know which concrete service is on the other end of the call.
-A route handler says “give me an embedding for this string”; whatever object answers that call could be talking to a local Ollama, a hosted Anthropic API, or a stub returning zeros for tests.
+A route handler says “give me an embedding for this string,” and whatever object answers that call could be talking to a local Ollama, a hosted Anthropic API, or a stub returning zeros for tests.
 The route handler can’t tell the difference, and — this is the whole point — doesn’t have to.

 In statically typed languages this pattern usually shows up as an “interface” (Java, C#, Go).
 Python doesn’t have a keyword for it, but Protocol from the typing module is the equivalent.